-Sri Lanka is a beautiful country that I feel very grateful to have visited.
+Sri Lanka, or Lanksari, is a beautiful country that I feel very grateful to have visited.
 Although the country looks relatively small, it is packed full of cultural sites, lovely people, and reminders of the country’s (often tragic) history.

 You need to be aware that the roads in Sri Lanka are an absolute nightmare and its not even worth attempting to hire a car yourself.
+Driving from Colombo Sri Lanka it usually takes a few hours to reach your beach resort.
 It’s best to hire a driver and you need to multiply any time you think a journey might take by about 3 or 4!

 We were based in the south of the country during our stay, in the beautiful area of Kalutara.
 It wasn’t feasible to stay in the South and do day trips to the cultural ‘golden triangle’ area as it takes roughly 8 hours by car, one way, to get there from Kalutara.
 Therefore we decided to stay near to Dambulla for a couple of nights in the Heritance Kandalama, an absolutely stunning hotel.
 This allowed us to see a few of the major sites in Sri Lanka’s ‘cultural triangle’.

 I must just mention this hotel before I discuss the local sites because it’s truly breathtaking.
-Heritance Kandalama was designed to blend in with its surrounding environment and it’s barely distinguishable from the green landscape as you approach it by car.
+Heritance Kandalama is one of the top Sri Lanka resorts and we had the pleasure of staying for a few nights whilst in the area.
+The hotel was designed to blend in with its surrounding environment and it’s barely even distinguishable from the green landscape as you approach it by car.
 The design of the building is really remarkable and even the local wildlife seem to accept it as part of the jungle; monkeys regularly run through the open-plan corridors and on to the guest balconies.

 My favourite area of the hotel was the infinity pool.
 I was able to watch wild elephant wander into the Kandalama lake whilst perched on the edge.